Contact Us

 Those who suffer from chronic fatigue tend to have a slightly impaired immune system.
 However, it is unknown if the impairment is enough to cause chronic fatigue itself.

-Getting a diagnosis
+Getting a Diagnosis

 For a patient to be diagnosed with chronic fatigue syndrome, specific criteria must be present.
+They include:

 • The individual must have symptoms ongoing for at least six months